NicholasRabbit/Computer-Architecture/CSAPP/Notes_on_Learning_CSAPP.md

 ##### 4.5.10 Pipeline Stage Implementations

+**Terminology:**

+1. Labels in the PIPE with capital letters as prefixes, such as `D_icode, and E_icode`, represent the variables in pipeline registers, while `d_srcA, and e_srcB` indicates that they are from the logic of stages of a PIPE processor.

 ###### Decode and Write-Back Stage

 1) Implementation of the  forwarding`valA`  and use it in the "Decode Stage".